The EU's emissions trading system (ETS) aims to reduce the industry's carbon emissions. Discover how it works and why a reform is needed.

 What is the ETS reform about?

 The current ETS directive runs until 2020.
-Its reform aims to design the future of the EU carbon market for the post-2020 period, with plans to boost greenhouse-gas emission curbs in the framework of the Paris Agreement.
+Its reform aims to design the future of the EU carbon market for 2021-2030, with plans to boost greenhouse-gas emission curbs in the framework of the Paris Agreement.
 To boost prices, the proposal includes an increase in the annual reduction of emission allowances to be auctioned.

 To reduce oversupply, MEPs want to double the Market Stability Reserve’s (MSR) capacity to mop up excess emission allowances on the market.
 MSR aims to better align supply and demand of allowances by placing surplus allowances in a reserve, from which they can be released in case of a shortage.
 When triggered, MSR would absorb up to 24% of excess credits in each auctioning year.